bridgetownrb/bridgetown/bridgetown-website/src/_docs/components/ruby.md

 ## Sidecar JS/CSS Assets

 Some of the components you write will comprise more than pure markup.
 You may want to affect the styling and behavior of a component as well.
+For a conceptual overview of this architecture, [read our Components introduction](/docs/components#the-subtle-interplay-of-html-css--javascript).

-The easiest way to do that using "vanilla" web APIs is to wrap your component in a custom element.
+The easiest way to write frontend component code using "vanilla" web APIs is to wrap your component in a custom element.
 You can then apply CSS directly to that component from a stylesheet, and even add interactivity via JavaScript.

 ==TODO: add HTML/CSS/JS example here==